taylormeador/PygameChess/README.md

 Added an AI that plays random moves.
 Letting it play itself also revealed several bugs that were fixed

 -10/7/21
-Improved AI to use a recursive MinMax algorithm to find better moves
+Improved AI to use a recursive MinMax algorithm to find better moves.
+Added a feature that highlights the square of the piece that last moved